moinwiki/moin/docs/man/moin.rst

       load-sample             Load wiki sample items
-      maint-reduce-revisions  Remove all revisions but the last one from all... maint-set-meta          Set meta data of a new revision routes                  Show the routes for the app. run                     Run a development server.
+      maint-reduce-revisions  Remove all revisions but the last one from all... maint-set-meta          Set meta data of a new revision maint-validate-metadata Find and optionally fix issues with item metadata routes                  Show the routes for the app. run                     Run a development server.
       save                    Serialize the backend into a file